beaux-riel/audio-visualizer-next/README.md

 1. Enable GitHub Pages in your repository settings
 2. Set the source to "GitHub Actions"
-3. Every push to the main branch triggers automatic deployment via GitHub Actions
+3. Every push to the main/master branch triggers automatic deployment via GitHub Actions
 4. The site will be available at `https://[username].github.io/[repository-name]`

 The deployment uses Next.js static export feature to generate a static site compatible with GitHub Pages.